The Impact of AI on Legal Training and Development

 AI in the Legal Profession: The Conversation Everyone’s Having

-Across LinkedIn and legal media, debate around AI in the legal profession is louder than ever.
+Across LinkedIn and legal media, the debate around AI in the legal profession is louder than ever.
 From contract analysis to document drafting, artificial intelligence is reshaping workflows and redefining what it means to “do the work” of a lawyer.
+But amidst the excitement, one vital question isn’t being discussed enough: If AI takes over large parts of the traditional workload, how will future solicitors, partners, and legal leaders gain the experience they require to become the subject matter experts of the future?

 The Changing Landscape: AI and the Impact on Law Firms